dwizswapnil/python-basics/README.md

 # python-basics
-This repository contains code of basic python
+This repository contains code of basic python which I personally code daily.